 Bill Briggs, ski mountaineering pioneer, quoted in the ski film “Steep”

-Looking back roughly 25 years later, I probably didn’t intend those quotes to become guiding principles.
-But they’ve held up.
-They helped shape the choices that led me to quit a promising PR job in my hometown of Vail, Colorado to travel the world, return for a year or two, and then set out again to teach English in South Korea, where I still live today.
+The spirit behind those words helped shape the choices that led me to leave a promising PR job in my hometown of Vail, Colorado, to travel the world, return for a year or two, and then set out again to teach English in South Korea, where I still live today.

 📍 Where Is Kashmir, and Why Ski Gulmarg, India?